 Resolutions.
-Resolutions are of three kinds: Simple (House or Senate), Concurrent (House or Senate), and Joint.
+Resolutions are of three kinds: Simple (House or Senate), concurrent (House or Senate), and joint.

-- 1. Simple resolutions (House or Senate) are used mainly to express sympathy or thanks or for appointment of a special committee and are acted on only by the house of the Legislature in which they originate. - 2.
-Concurrent resolutions (House or Senate) are adopted by both houses of the General Assembly.
-The resolutions may be in the form of memorials to Congress, may provide for a joint meeting of both houses to hear some visiting speaker, may authorize expenditures of funds already appropriated to the General Assembly, may direct adjournments or recesses, may request legislative studies, or may be used for issuing administrative orders. - 3.
-Joint resolutions have all the formalities of a bill, must have explanations, and pass through all the stages of a bill.
-In addition to the ordinary use of a resolution, Joint Resolutions are employed for the enacting of temporary laws and for administrative orders, the creation of special commissions, and are always used to propose amendments to the State Constitution.
+1. Simple resolutions (House or Senate) are used mainly to express sympathy or thanks or for appointment of a special committee and are acted on only by the house of the legislature in which they originate.

+2. Concurrent resolutions (House or Senate) are adopted by both houses of the General Assembly.
+The resolutions may be in the form of memorials to Congress, may provide for a joint meeting of both houses to hear some visiting speaker, may authorize expenditures of funds already appropriated to the General Assembly, may direct adjournments or recesses, may request legislative studies, or may be used for issuing administrative orders.

+3. Joint resolutions have all the formalities of a bill, must have explanations, and pass through all the stages of a bill.
+In addition to the ordinary use of a resolution, joint resolutions are employed for the enacting of temporary laws and for administrative orders, the creation of special commissions, and are always used to propose amendments to the Constitution of the State of Iowa.

-The use of Joint and Concurrent Resolutions is often confused, but the Concurrent is more appropriate for mere legislative directives since the resolution does not go through the process of a bill.
-Joint Resolutions appropriating money or otherwise enacting a law require the use of the same enacting clause as a bill instead of the "Be It Resolved by . . . " used for other resolutions.
+The use of joint and concurrent resolutions is often confused, but the concurrent is more appropriate for mere legislative directives since the resolution does not go through the process of a bill.
+Joint resolutions appropriating money or otherwise enacting a law require the use of the same enacting clause as a bill instead of the "Be It Resolved by . . ." used for other resolutions.
 2. TYPING FORMAT

 General directions.
-All copies of a bill are typed on prenumbered letter size paper as specified by the Legislative Service Bureau.
+All copies of a bill and amendments are typed as specified by the Legislative Service Bureau.
 See sample bills in the appendix for spacing requirements.
-Amendments will also be typed on prenumbered letter size paper.